ialex32x/jsb/README.md

 Install TS project presets with `Godot Editor` menu item `Project > Tools > GodotJS > Install TS Project`.
 > All `jsb` premade config/scripts will be generated at `res://typescripts` and `res://javascripts` (the location will be configurable in a future version).
-> `d.ts` files of godot classes will also be generated at same time.
+> `d.ts` files of godot classes will also be generated at the same time.

 > **NOTE** The directory `typescripts` is automatically ignored in `Godot Editor`.
 Edit typescript source from the `typescripts` directory with any code editor (like VSCode).